neurolib-dev/neurolib/CONTRIBUTING.md

 # Contributing to neurolib

-Thanks for your interest in contributing to neurolib.
+Thank you for your interest in contributing to `neurolib`.
 We welcome bug reports through the issues tab and pull requests for fixes or improvements.
 You are warlmy invited to join our development efforts and make brain network modeling easier and more useful for all researchers.

 ## Pull requests

-To propose a change to neurolib's code, you should first clone the repository to your own github account.
+To propose a change to `neurolib`'s code, you should first clone the repository to your own Github account.
 Then, create a branch and make some changes.
 You can then send a pull request to neurolib's own repository and we will review and discuss your proposed changes.

-More information can be found in the
-[Github help](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) pages.
+More information on how to make pull requests can be found in the [Github help](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) pages.

+### Maintaining code

+Please be aware that we have a conservative policy for implementing new functionality.
+All new features need to be maintained, sometimes forever.
+We are a small team of developers and can only maintain a limited amount of code.
+Therefore, ideally, you should also feel responsible for the changes you have proposed and maintain it after it becomes part of `neurolib`.

 ## Code style